 One of the biggest hurdles I ran into while launching this blog was choosing a name that represents myself and the type of content I’ll be sharing here.
 Ideas ranged from the completely-ridiculous (e.g. Yuppies Live Here, after a somewhat-accurate spray-painted tag left on our apartment) to the at-least-semi-viable (I Am a Cupcake, because, as my friend Ally says, I look like one).
 Finally, after weeks of anguish, I narrowed it down to two contenders, and polled my friends for advice.
-Now, it’s pretty obvious A Modest Feast won out, but as a tribute to the runner-up — Not Only Kale — it seemed fitting to have the first recipe I share feature that leafy green.
+Now, it’s pretty obvious A Modest Feast won out, but as a tribute to the runner-up — Not Only Kale — it seemed fitting to have the first recipe I share here feature that leafy green.

 While the name Not Only Kale may lead you to believe otherwise, I’m actually quite fond of it.
 (Rather, the name was inspired by the notion that a healthy diet shouldn’t begin and end with that mega-popular brassica.)
-I’ve paired it with cabbage and salmon for a stellar one-pan meal, baked it into mini frittatas, and tossed it with a punch caesar dressing, just for starters.
+I’ve paired it with cabbage and salmon for a stellar one-pan meal, baked it into mini frittatas, and tossed it with a punchy caesar dressing, just for starters.

 If you, like me, are a fan of kale, any of those recipes are great options, but this salad might just trump them all.
 A tangle of tender kale — do not skip the massaging step — is punctuated by vinegar-plumped golden raisins, slightly-bitter walnuts, salty-sharp pecorino, and an unexpected topper: crisp, garlicky breadcrumbs.
 Sourced from the lovely Smitten Kitchen, it’s a bit fussier than your standard bowl of greens, but I promise you each step is worth it, and nearly all of the prep can be done ahead of time.